What is working capital?

 Make sure you have the right stock

 As mentioned earlier, company stock also plays a part in determining working capital.
-Therefore, always make sure that the stock is properly aligned to the needs of the current market.
+Therefore, always make sure that the stock is correctly aligned with the needs of the current market.
 By properly researching this and adjusting stock accordingly, you avoid being stuck with large stocks of unsold items.

 Optimise the invoicing process

-Do you usually spend a long time waiting for the money from invoices sent?
-Then it would be good to have a look at your own invoicing process.
+Do you usually spend a long time waiting for the money from the invoices sent?
+Then it would be good to have a look at your invoicing process.
 For instance, are the invoices clear enough?
 Does communication with the customer run smoothly?
-And is the invoice actually sent fast enough?
+Is the invoice sent quickly enough?
 These are all factors that can affect the customer’s payment term.
 Is the invoicing process fully optimised?
 Then the problem is probably not on your side but on the customer’s side.
 At such a point, is there nothing more you can do at all on your side to receive the payment from the invoices in question?
 Yep, with factoring, for example.

 Introducing New Strategies for Working Capital Optimization